Organizer

 TruthFinder lets you perform background searches on anyone in the USA (Image credit: TruthFinder)

 If TruthFinder correctly manages to identify the person you are searching for, you could receive a report containing many essential details about their life.
-These will be collated from birth records, social media profiles, and criminal histories.
+These will be collated from birth records, social media profiles, and criminal and traffic records.

 The TruthFinder platform also offers self-monitoring tools, meaning you can view your record to see what potential employers, or other people who search for you, will see on the platform.
 Through TruthFinder, you can even claim a particular record as your own.
 If you do this, you’ll be able to correct factual inaccuracies on it or hide it from other TruthFinder users.